axibase/atsd/rule-engine/notifications/web-driver.md

 ## Overview

-There are two types of supported Web Drivers: [PhantomJS](http://phantomjs.org/) and [Chrome Driver](https://sites.google.com/a/chromium.org/chromedriver/).
+The database supports two types of web drivers: [PhantomJS](http://phantomjs.org/) and [Chrome](https://sites.google.com/a/chromium.org/chromedriver/).
+Web driver is a programmable browser that allows emulating user actions and capturing web pages as if there are displayed to a real user.

 :::warning Linux Container
-If you are installing the Web Driver in a Linux container, log in as `root` and install `wget` prior to switching to the `axibase` user.
+If you are installing the web driver in a Linux container, log in as `root` and install `wget` prior to switching to the `axibase` user.

 ```elm
 docker exec -it -u root atsd bash